Where to stay in Prague? 5 Best Places to Stay (+ areas to avoid!)

 It is possible to visit the restaurant in the tower, which is located 66 meters above the ground.

-With half the price of accommodation compared to staying in the center of Prague, it is worth considering whether you want to spend a little extra time on transport.
+With half the accommodation price compared to staying in the centre of Prague, it’s worth considering whether you want to spend a little extra time on transport.

 5. Smíchov-Anděl, Prague 5 – stay in a truly underrated area